-Summary of citizen participation process/Efforts made to broaden citizen participation
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

-A legal advertisement was placed in the Lancaster Newspaper on Wednesday, May 29, 2024 announcing a minimum 30-day public comment period.
-A public meeting will be held on Thursday, June 6, 2024 at 12 PM and was announced via newspaper advertisement on May 29, 2024 and subsequently advertised on the City's website and through social media.
+A legal advertisement was placed in the Lancaster Newspaper on April 22, 2025 announcing a minimum 30+ day public comment period through May 28, 2025.
+A public meeting will be held on May 27, 2025 at 12 noon and was announced via Lancaster Online and in a newspaper advertisement on May 22, 2025 and subsequently advertised on the City's website.

-The 2024 AAP is available on the City's website.
-Any comments received will be detailed in Section AP-05, Part 5 and will be considered in the final version of the plan.
+The 2025 AAP is available on the City's website and its Engage Lancaster community engagement forum.
+All comments received are detailed in Section AP-05, Part 5. and have been considered in the final version of the plan.